pergus/netbox-zabbix/README.md

 Rename Host to Config or something similar.
 Rename the interfaces to something shorter.

 Rename router.register( 'availabledeviceinterface',
    views.AvailableDeviceInterfaceViewSet, basename='availabledeviceinterface' )
 to something more palatable.

+Decide how exception messages should be handled.
+ Like Go with no capital letters and no punctuation?

 Replace the plugin settings with values in the configuration model.